 Fat Biking near Gunnison

 The Signal Peak trails behind Western Colorado University are another great place to get a fat bike ride in.
-Trails here are not groomed and are only user-maintained, which means that the more people ride them, the better they get.
+Trails here are not groomed and are only user-maintained, which means they get better as more people ride them.
 Access to these trails can be gained from the east side of Western’s campus.
 Signal Peak is closed to mechanized usage from March 15-May 1 each year for sage grouse.